 The PATH Advisory Committee will review pre-proposals and full proposals, interview finalists, and make recommendations to BWF's Board of Directors for funding.

 See Key Dates on Page 3 for important grant deadline dates.

 BWF does not provide critiques of unfunded proposals.
+Indirect costs may not be charged against BWF grants.

 TERMS OF GRANT/ USE OF FUNDS